mcataneo/mochi_class_public/README.md

 To test the code has been properly installed, type, for instance:

-    ./class /inifile/galileon.ini
+    ./class /inifiles/galileon.ini

-The explanatory.ini file is THE reference input file, containing and explaining the use of all possible input parameters.
-We recommend to read it, to keep it unchanged (for future reference), and to create for your own purposes some shorter input files, containing only the input lines which are useful for you.
-Input files must have a *.ini extension.
-We provide an example of an input file containing a selection of the most used parameters, default.ini, that you may use as a starting point.
+The <cosmology>.ini files is the inifiles/ sub-directory can be used as reference input files, containing and explaining the use of all possible input parameters.
+When creating your own input files, make sure they have a *.ini extension.

 If you want to play with the precision/speed of the code, you can use one of the provided precision files (e.g. cl_permille.pre) or modify